csound/manual/README.md

 python -m http.server
 ```

-Then, if the teacher machine got IP address 192.168.1.19 for example, every student can reach the manual from her browser using the URL `http://192.168.1.19:8000/`
+Then, if the teacher machine got IP address 192.168.1.19 for example, each student could reach the manual from her browser using the URL `http://192.168.1.19:8000/`

 ## Writing an opcode notice